Walkthrough: Run Tests and View Code Coverage

 The Code Coverage Results window opens.

 In the Code Coverage Results window, the Hierarchy column displays one node that contains data for all the code coverage achieved in the latest test run.
 The test run node is named using the format <user name>@<computer name> <date> <time>.
 Expand this node.

 Expand the node for the assembly, Bank.dll, for the namespace, BankAccountNS, and for the BankAccount class.

 The rows within the BankAccount class represent its methods.
 The columns in this table display coverage statistics for individual methods, for classes, and for the entire namespace.

 Double-click the row for the Debit method.

 The Class1.cs source-code file opens to the Debit method.
 In this file, you can see code highlighting.
-Lines highlighted light blue were exercised in the test run, lines highlighted beige were partially exercised and lines highlighted reddish brown were not exercised at all.
+Lines highlighted light blue were exercised in the test run.
+Lines highlighted beige were partially exercised.
+Lines highlighted reddish-brown were not exercised at all.
 By scrolling, you can see the coverage for the other methods in this file.

-If you selected the check box for TestProject1.dll in step 7, you can open Class1Test.cs, the source-code file containing your unit tests, to see which test methods were exercised.
-The same highlighting scheme applies: light blue indicates exercised code; beige indicates a partially exercised code path, and reddish brown indicates a code path that was untraveled in the test run.
+If you selected the check box for TestProject1.dll in step 7, you can open Class1Test.cs, the source-code file that contains your unit tests, to see which test methods were exercised.
+The same highlighting scheme applies: light blue indicates exercised code; beige indicates a partially exercised code path, and reddish-brown indicates a code path that was untraveled in the test run.